Dream Nails

-Dream Nails is an English DIY punk/riot grrrl band from London founded in 2015.
-The group identify themselves as “punk witches” and are known for their riotous live shows that mix storming punk guitar with sweet three-part harmonies.
+Dream Nails is an English punk/riot grrrl band from London founded in 2015.

-Biography
+History

 Dream Nails was founded in London in August 2015 by Janey Starling, singer, and Anya Pearson, guitarist.
 The two friends met through their involvement with feminist activism and brought fellow activist Emmett Roberts on board to play bass and Judith Dawson on drums.
 In early 2016, Lucy Katz replaced Judith on drums.
 Within one year of performing together they were invited to perform at Glastonbury's Sisterhood stage – the first women-only venue at the festival.

 In 2017, Katherine Christie Evans briefly replaced Roberts on bass and backing vocals, replaced in turn by Mimi Jasson.